This article is a summary of customer reviews on amazon.com as of mid-September 2019.

 The better known VR systems are:

-Acer, Asus, Daydream, Dell Visor, Gear VR, HP, HTC Vive & Vie Pro, Vive Focus, Lenovo Explorer, Oculus Go & Rift, Mirage Solo, PSVR, Samsung Odyssey/Odyssey Plus and Pimax.
+Acer, Asus, Daydream, Dell Visor, Gear VR, HP, HTC Vive & Vie Pro, Vive Focus Plus, Lenovo Explorer, Oculus Go, Rift, Rift S & Quest, Mirage Solo, PSVR, Samsung Odyssey/Odyssey Plus and Pimax.

 Is there a quick and painless route ?